KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

     with mouse.Listener(on_move=get_coords) as listen:
         listen.join()
 {% endhighlight %}
 🤓 This script gets the current position of the mouse.
-I use this to get the positions of the UI.
+I will use it to get the positions of the UI.

 ---

 Although I don't know where I can apply this yet, I am fairly sure I am going to need to take screenshots.
-Let me copy & paste some old code from my screen-scraping projects.
+Let me copy & paste some code from my old screen-scraping projects.
 Create `window_getter.py` under `util`.
 {% highlight python %}
 import platform
 if platform.platform().startswith('macOS'):